dawn-lit/ProjectAmber/README.md

 ### The overview:

-Currently, the infrastructure is tailored to support two of my critical web services: a [self-hosted GitLab](https://gitlab.dawnlit.com) and [Dawn Lit](https://dawnlit.com/).
+Currently, the infrastructure is tailored to support three of my critical web services: a [self-hosted GitLab](https://gitlab.dawnlit.com), a [code-server](https://github.com/coder/code-server) service, and [Dawn Lit](https://dawnlit.com/).
 Each component is meticulously segregated and encapsulated within individual Docker containers, streamlining the deployment process.

 ![overview](/assets/overview.png)